Wrinkling of an elastic sheet floating on a liquid sphere: Lower bound

-The following lemma is crucial to identify the next-order term in the expansion of the energy.
-At the heuristic level, this next order consists of two main contribution: penalization of not having optimal number of wrinkles (wavelength) as assumed in the derivation of~\eqref{Wrel}, and the cost of changing this wavenumber as a function of $r$.
-The assumption on $\eta_i$ there means that we will see some wrinkling, since otherwise the above consideration would not hold.
+The following lemma is crucial for identifying the next-order term in the expansion of the energy.
+At the heuristic level, this next order consists of two main contributions: penalization for not having the optimal number of wrinkles (wavelength), as assumed in the derivation of~\eqref{Wrel}, and the cost of changing this wavenumber as a function of $r$.
+We remark that the assumption \eqref{assumpetai} on $\eta_i$, stated below, ensures that we will see some wrinkling, since otherwise the above consideration would not hold.